svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 This concludes the evaluation function.
-The rest just checks for some serious erros and if the loop is exited `r` is returned as the result of evaluation.
+The rest just checks for some serious errors and if the loop is exited `r` is returned as the result of evaluation.

 ```